How to String and square your vehicle

 This is one of the most common questions we receive.
 Some people will say it’s easy and some feel it’s a pain in the **s.
-We have a few quick tips for you and a great video by Jeff Ford from Auto Resto Mod.
-Jeff is using a QuickTrick while stringing the car, but you don’t have to have one of our tools to get it done!
+We have a few quick tips for you and a couple of great video demo’s.
+The first demo is with the new QuickTrick 5th GEN QuickString and is demonstrated by Mike at Fast Monty’s Garage on his GTO.
+The 2nd demo is by Jeff Ford, from Auto Resto Mod, on his classic Mustang.
+Jeff is using a QuickTrick 3rd Gen System, while stringing the car.
+The new 5th GEN QuickString allows you to string without the hassle of an added set up.

-The purpose is to square the rear and with the front.
+The purpose is to square the rear end with the front.

 Your right side tires will carry the brunt of the force, so we typically start with the right side.

 You can use any stable items on the right front and right rear to start.
 We use to use jackstands.
-When placing your string (Any string will do and even fish line) aim to have it at frame height.
+When placing your string (Any string will do and even fish line) aim to have it as close to the bottom of your tire as possible.
+This is the part that touches the road, so it is best to make sure you square and measure toe from here.
 This will prevent any extreme camber from interfering with your string line up.

 Line up your right side tires